joudisinjab/Labour_Market_Analysis/README.md

 ### 6. Demographic Insights
 - Investigated labor market outcomes by gender, age, education, and immigration status, including intersections of these demographics.

-### 7. Dynamic Modeling (VECM)
+### 7. Forecasting Labour Market Dynamics (VECM, VAR, ARIMA)
-- Implemented a Vector Error Correction Model to examine short-run dynamics, long-run relationships, and impulse responses between unemployment, wages, vacancies, and inflation.
+- Developed and compared three time series models — Vector Error Correction Model (VECM), Vector Autoregression (VAR), and ARIMA to capture and forecast dynamic relationships between key labour market indicators: unemployment rate, average hourly wage, and inflation rate.
+- - Applied VAR to model short-run dynamics without assuming cointegration.
+- Used VECM to identify long-run cointegrating relationships and model short-run adjustments.
+- Used ARIMA for univariate forecasting of each indicator, tuning hyperparameters using auto_arima.
+- Forecasted values for January and February 2025 and compared against actuals.
+- Evaluated models using MAE, RMSE, and MAPE to identify the best-performing model per indicator:
+  - VECM performed best for forecasting unemployment rate.
+  - VAR slightly outperformed others for hourly wage and inflation.

 ### 8. Predictive Modeling
 - Built classification models to predict industry-level unemployment increases.